Rotation-Induced Effective Anisotropy in White Dwarfs as a Newtonian Benchmark with Relativistic Scale Assessment: Newtonian reduced-model results

-where each $f_{\max}^{(i)}$ can be obtained by interpolation between adjacent sampled values of $f$ (here with $\Delta f=0.015$).
-Figure~\ref{fig:criteria_envelope} visualizes this multi-criterion envelope and indicates $f_{\rm rec}$ by the earliest threshold crossing.
-In the parameter range explored here, the anisotropy smallness criterion is the most restrictive, while the sub-Keplerian bound remains comfortably satisfied.
+where each $f_{\max}^{(i)}$ is obtained by interpolation between adjacent sampled values of $f$ with $\Delta f=0.015$.
+Figure~\ref{fig:criteria_envelope} shows the resulting envelope.
+For the present scan, the effective-anisotropy smallness criterion is the most restrictive, while the sub-Keplerian condition remains comfortably satisfied.

-\paragraph{Why this matters.} This envelope provides a model-internal, quantitative criterion for when rotation can be treated as a controlled perturbation in one-dimensional surveys.
-Rather than imposing an arbitrary upper bound on $f$, we define an admissible domain in terms of physically interpretable diagnostics (mass shedding, bulk force-balance smallness, and bulk anisotropy smallness), which clarifies the regime in which the present reduced model can serve as a reproducible Newtonian benchmark for future multidimensional or Hartle--Thorne comparisons \citep{Hartle1967,HartleThorne1968}.